-Planning for retirement is exciting, anxiety-inducing and complicated.
-Sometimes it seems you can’t even plan further than the weekend, so to plan your entire work-free retirement?
+Planning for retirement can be exciting, anxiety-inducing and complicated.
+Sometimes even planning further than the weekend is impossible, so to plan your entire work-free retirement?
 That seems like a lot to handle.

 Avoid these 6 mistakes when crafting your retirement plan

 Even if retirement seems light-years in the future, it’s never too early to start planning.
-Ignoring it is actually more stressful than working out a plan, according to Investopedia.com Contributor Michael Conway, CFP®, ChFC®.
+Ignoring it is actually more stressful than working out a plan, according to Investopedia.com contributor Michael Conway.

 “To start, write down your current financial needs and future goals.
 Most important, seek help.
 Professional advisors can see the hidden gaps in your planning that might hurt your financial future,” Conway advises.